Patient immobilization is an essential aspect of qualitative and effective radiotherapy treatment. However, the thought

 and their family.

-Below is a list of five helpful tools and ideas that will comfort and empower paediatric patients during their radiotherapy journey.
+Below is a list of five helpful tools and ideas that will comfort and empower pediatric patients during their radiotherapy journey.

 1. Magic string trick